-New York City (NYC), or ‘the Big Apple’ as it locally known is a great place to live - just ask the millions who already inhabit this vibrant, colourful and cosmopolitan city.
+New York City (NYC), or ‘the Big Apple’ as it's affectionately known is a great place to live - just ask the millions who already inhabit this vibrant, colourful and cosmopolitan city.
 If you are currently considering moving to the USA and living in New York City then here are a few factors for you to consider...

 Living in New York City: finding a home